soccerbro421/boonjae-website/privacy_policy.markdown

 All user data collected by Google AdMob is encrypted in transit using the Transport Layer Security (TLS) protocol.

+By default, Google AdMob collects information about:

+* Your device’s IP address - Which may be used to estimate the general location of a device
+* User product interactions - Collects user product interactions and interaction information, including app launch, taps, and video views.
+* Diagnostic information - Collects information related to the performance of your app and the SDK, including crash logs, app launch time, hang rate, and energy usage.
+* Device and Account identifiers - Collects Android advertising (ad) ID, app set ID, and, if applicable, other identifiers related to signed-in accounts on the device.

 While Google AdMob collects information, we do not store any of this information on our servers.

 ## Data Storage